Boitsy/depremApp-UI/README.md

 This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.

+## Important note!!

+Please download the expo app to view the app.
+If you wish to view the app on PC then please delete lines specified in the index.tsx file!

 ## Learn more

 To learn more about developing your project with Expo, look at the following resources: